 Numerous day hikes await you just above Claremont in the scenic San Gabriel Mountains foothills.
 Ranging from easy to medium in difficulty, trails meander through Claremont Hills Wilderness Park, Johnson’s Pasture, and more, offering a lovely display of local flora and fauna, beautiful bird’s-eye views of the town below, and a great way to escape the stresses of student life, all just a short drive or bike ride away.

 Rancho Santa Ana Botanic Garden

-The largest botanic garden dedicated to California native plants, the Rancho Santa Ana Botanic Garden (RSABG) is a privately funded, nonprofit living museum and vibrant center of learning as well as the location of CGU’s Department of Botany.
-The collections in the RSABG Research Library are of scientific import, especially in the field of botany, as well as Californiana.
+The largest botanic garden dedicated to California native plants, the California Botanic Garden (formerly Rancho Santa Ana Botanic Garden) is a privately funded, nonprofit living museum and vibrant center of learning as well as the location of CGU’s Department of Botany.
+The collections in the California Botanic Garden Research Library are of scientific import, especially in the field of botany, as well as Californiana.
 Visitors can enjoy seasonal plant displays, guided or DIY garden tours, a variety of classes, events, and family activities, and an onsite gift shop.

 1500 N. College Avenue, Claremont, CA 91711